operator-framework/operator-sdk/README.md

 An operator is used to extend the kube-API and codify application domain knowledge.
 Operator SDK is designed to provide non-Kubernetes developers an easy way to write the business logic.

-In the following we are adding a custom resource `Memcached`, and customizing the operator logic that creating a new Memcached CR will create a Memcached Deployment and (optional) Service.
+In the following steps we are adding a custom resource `Memcached`, and customizing the operator logic that creating a new Memcached CR will create a Memcached Deployment and (optional) Service.

-In `pkg/apis/cache/v1alpha1/types.go`, Add to `MemcachedSpec` a new field `WithService`:
+In `pkg/apis/cache/v1alpha1/types.go`, add to `MemcachedSpec` a new field `WithService`:

 ```Go
 type MemcachedSpec struct {